geoblacklight/geoblacklight-schema/README.md

 : 	Collection to which the layer belongs.

 **dct_available_sm**
 : 	Date range for when the data are available.
+XXX: Need more specifics -- isn't the same as **dct_issued_s**?

 ### GeoRSS